 Jeanette Winterson will usually be found on the literary fiction shelf rather the F & SF shelf but many of her books are fantasy and all of them are brilliant.
 I reviewed The Stone Gods here.

-- Tolkien, of course; he kick-started the whole genre.
+- Tolkien, of course; he kick-started the whole genre, or brought it back from obscurity, with The Lord of the Rings.

 - C.S.
 Lewis was a friend and colleague of Tolkien and is best known for Narnia.

-- Alan Garner, an English writer of the 1960s and 70s.
-Most of his books are for young readers but the Stone Book Quartet is clearly for adults.
-(More about him on Wikipedia)
+- Alan Garner, an English writer of the 1960s and 70s (read more about him on Wikipedia).
+Most of his books are for young readers but the Stone Book Quartet is primarily for adults.
+(P.S.
+Treacle Walker review added Jan 2023)

 - Mervyn Peake didn’t write much other than Gormenghast (official site), but that trilogy is weirdly brilliant.